Kool-Aid Man (video game): Intellivision

 The Intellivision version of this game is an adventure game and is more complex than the Atari version.
 Rather than starting out as Kool-Aid Man, you instead control two children attempting to make a batch of Kool-Aid.
 In order to do so, the kids must traverse a large three story house in search of the three items (a pitcher, sugar and Kool-Aid mix).
 Once an item is found, it can be picked up and must be brought back to the kitchen and placed in front of the sink.
 A fourth item, the step latter must be used to reach the sugar, which is placed on top of a counter.

 To further complicate matters, the player must avoid two Thirsties that patrol the house.
 If the player comes to close to one, they will begin chasing the player, and upon making contact will freeze one of the kids in place.
 Once all items are placed at the sink, a cutscene will show Kool-Aid Man burst through the wall, and now the player will control Kool-Aid Man, who must hunt down and capture the two Thirsties.
 Once both are defeated, the level is complete, and the player moves on to the next stage, which features a higher difficulty.

 The game is over if the player fails to complete all the level’s objectives before the game’s ten minute timer runs out, or if both of the kids are frozen by the Thirsties.

+Reception

+The Video Game Update did not recommend the game, stating it was meant for children but was dumb and boring.
+GameTrailers listed it as one of the most shameless licensed games of all time.
+Levi Buchanan for IGN considered the game to be "as painful as dropping Kool-Aid mix directly on your tongue", with paying $30 USD to have felt just as bitter.